 What is Calendly?

 Calendly is a popular online scheduling tool.
-Meeting hosts provide their availability to Calendly, and Calendly creates a scheduling page that hosts can share to people they want to meet with.
+Meeting hosts provide their availability to Calendly, and Calendly creates a scheduling page that can be shared to people they want to meet with.
 The scheduling page only provides times that work for the host, so once the invitee selects a time, the meeting is booked with no need to go back and forth.

 Want to give it a try?
 Book some time to chat with me